erikeldridge/erikeldridge.github.com/_posts/2018-01-20-walnut-guild.md

 The permaculture discipline has also been helpful, not least because it has many handy phrases like _guild_ (recreations of plant communities found in nature) and _companion plants_ (symbiotic or mutually supportive), and concepts like a [_seven-layer garden_](https://www.chelseagreen.com/blogs/designing-a-forest-garden-the-seven-story-garden/) and soil building.

-I've found [Gaia's Garden by Toby Hemenway](https://www.chelseagreen.com/gaias-garden-second-edition) to be a concise introduction to permaculture, and it even has an in-depth description of a walnut guild!
+I've found [Gaia's Garden by Toby Hemenway](https://www.chelseagreen.com/gaias-garden-second-edition) a concise introduction to permaculture, and it even has an in-depth description of a walnut guild!

-Paul Stamets, a hero, is also a fan of permaculture and proposes a [Stametsian Model](http://www.fungi.com/blog/items/permaculture-with-a-mycological-twist.html) with an eighth layer for fungi.
+Paul Stamets, a hero, is a fan of permaculture and proposes a [Stametsian Model](http://www.fungi.com/blog/items/permaculture-with-a-mycological-twist.html) with an eighth layer for fungi.

 So, the challenge is: build a juglone-, drought- and shade-tolerant California native guild around the walnut.